Lansdowne House: Partial demolition and dispersal of name

 In the 1930s, the Metropolitan Borough of Westminster Council decided to build a road from Berkeley Square to Curzon Street, which required the demolition of all the garden front rooms of Lansdowne House.
 One of Adam's three drawing rooms was removed and installed at the Philadelphia Museum of Art, while the Dining Room went to the Metropolitan Museum of Art in New York City.
 The façade was rebuilt in a modified form at the front of the reduced house; about half of the north-west corner has also been lost.

-On 1 May 1935, the Lansdowne Club opened as a 'social, residential and athletic Club for members of social standing...'.
+On 1 May 1935, the Lansdowne Club opened as a "social, residential and athletic Club for members of social standing".
 It comprises the remaining 18th-century rooms plus a large 1930s extension in the Art Deco style.

 Many works of art, such as the Lansdowne Amazon and the Lansdowne Hercules, were also bought by American and British museums.
 The Lansdowne Hermes resides at the Santa Barbara Museum of Art in California.
 Other objects moved to Bowood House, the Lansdowne country house, where Adam had also worked, which remains in the family, though large parts of it were demolished in 1956.

-A large office block, 57 Berkeley Square, with classical fronts and surrounding roads, occupies what was the garden.
+A large office block build in 1988, 57 Berkeley Square, with classical fronts and surrounding roads, occupies what was the garden.
 This still uses as line of its address the name of the old house.
 What is left of the house, with a 20th-century extension, is now called 9, Fitzmaurice Place.